jfcloutier/karma_system/design_notes/acting.md

 ### Communications

-A directive (goal or command sent or received) is communicated by value.
-A directive is communicated by value to parents because some parents may not yet have been requested to do it but might later.
-An intent (self-assigned goal) is always communicated by reference (an umwelt CA does not need to know the nature of the intents of its ancestors, only their identifier).

 CAs always communicate about directives with umwelt CAs via events so as to reach all umwelt CAs.
+One exception is readying and executing commands.
+This is donr by sending messages to effector CAs.
+The other exception are intents.
+They are communicated by their IDs since their nature are of no concern to CAs other then their originators.

 Umwelt CAs also always communicate about directives with parents via events (multicasts), so they all update goal states for directives they have sent or might send.

 #### Broadcasts from parent to umwelt